-In addition, we conduct a formal shareholder outreach program twice a year focused on governance, executive compensation and ESG matters.
-We believe it is most productive to discuss these matters well in advance of the Annual Meeting to enable management and the Board to gather information about investor perspectives and make educated and deliberate decisions that are balanced and appropriate for Merck's diverse shareholder base and in the Company's best interests.
+In addition, we conduct a formal shareholder outreach program twice a year focused on governance, executive compensation and sustainability.
+We believe it is most productive to discuss these matters well in advance of the Company's Annual Meeting of Shareholders to enable management and the Board to gather information about shareholder perspectives and make educated and deliberate decisions that are balanced and appropriate for Merck's diverse shareholder base and in the Company's best interests.
 Given our large shareholder base, we concentrate our formal outreach efforts on those of our largest 50 shareholders, who have stewardship teams involved in proxy voting.
-Our largest 50 shareholders represented approximately 49% of our ownership as of December 31, 2022, based on filings made by our shareholders with the SEC on or before March 1, 2023.
+Our largest 50 shareholders represented approximately 50% of our ownership as of December 31, 2023, based on filings made by our shareholders with the SEC on or before March 5, 2024.